 2

 ) is naturally captured from the atmosphere through biological, chemical, and physical processes.
+These changes can be accelerated through changes in land use and agricultural practices, such as converting crop land into land for non-crop fast growing plants.
 Artificial processes have been devised to produce similar effects, including large-scale, artificial capture and sequestration of industrially produced CO

 2